 All final grades are made available to students on WebAdvisor.
-Any student whose tuition account is in arrears will not be able to access grades on WebAdvisor or have official transcripts issued.
+Grades may be withheld for any student whose tuition account is in arrears.
 (See Accounts Receivable Policy.)

 J. Incomplete Work

 1. Petition for Approved Incomplete Evaluation

 In exigent circumstances, a student may be granted an approved Incomplete for work not completed during an evaluation period.
 An approved Incomplete may be granted only upon prompt written petition setting forth the circumstances which prevented or will prevent timely performance of the assignments.
 The petition shall be accompanied by appropriate evidence of the exigent circumstances and shall be submitted to the faculty member who assigned the work not completed.
 A petition for an approved Incomplete may be granted only upon written approval of the assigning faculty member and concurrence by the Associate Dean for SCALE and Dean of Students.
 The decision upon such a petition shall be final.
 A petition for an approved Incomplete may be denied, on that ground alone, if not timely filed.
 The determination of timeliness shall be based on the facts upon which the petition for Incomplete is based, and the student's promptness in filing the petition after becoming aware of the facts.
 Notice of a student's inability to take an exam as scheduled must be received in the Dean of Students Office prior to the scheduled exam time.
 Failure to do so will result in a grade of Administrative Fail (\F).